yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Infrastructure edition.md

 8. In the Publish Service Fabric Application dialog, set the Target profile to Cloud.xml, and select your Service Fabric Cluster endpoint from the Connection Endpoint drop down, then select Publish.

     ![In the Publish Service Fabric Application dialog box, the Target profile, which is circled, is set to PublishProfiles\\Cloud.xml.
 The Connection Endpoint also is circled, and is set to contosoeventssf-SUFFIX.westus2.cloudapp.azure.com:19000.](images/Labs/image136.png "Publish Service Fabric Application dialog box")

+    > Ensure that StoreLocation is LocalMachine and StoreName is My.

 9. Publishing to the hosted Service Fabric Cluster takes about 5 minutes.
 It follows the same steps as a local publish step with an alternate configuration.
 The Visual Studio output window keeps you updated of progress.